-As major ports, Houston have large populations of people who spend significant amounts of time at sea.
+By having many major ports, Houston has large populations of people who spend significant amounts of time at sea.
 When those people get back on land, they deserve justice for any injuries they have incurred due to the negligence of shipowners.

 Houston Maritime Lawyer

 If you’ve been injured at sea, the dedicated and highly experienced attorneys at Ben Bronston & Associates can help you fight for compensation and hold the negligent party accountable for your loss.
 Whether you were working as a seaman or longshoreman, if you’ve suffered due to the negligence of your employer, you deserve justice.

 We are proud to represent clients who have been injured in the waters along the Gulf Coast.
 If you are ashore in Texas, call our Houston office at 713-CALL-BEN, or (713) 225-5236.
 We’ll set up a free consultation to go over your injuries.
 We work on a contingency fee basis meaning you are not responsible for a dime unless we recover money to help you address the injuries you sustained unjustly.

 I have used several attorneys during my 10-year tenure as a business owner and recently engaged Ben for the first time to do a contract negotiation.
 Ben has all the basics covered: he is responsive, takes the time to understand the issues, thorough, efficient, and proactive in his communications.
 What really has elevated my experience with him is that he knows this industry inside and out.
 Continue reading

 - Protection and Remedies Under The Jones Act

 - Maritime Claims Based on Unseaworthiness of a Vessel

 - Types of Accidents That May Occur at Sea